TJ Friedl Player Props: Reds vs. Astros

 TJ Friedl At The Plate

-- In 29.8% of his games this season, Friedl has had at least one RBI.
-He's picked up more than one in 8.5% and driven in three or more of his team's runs in two contests.
+- Friedl has an RBI in 14 of 48 games this season, with multiple RBI in four of them.
+He has also driven home three or more of his team's runs in two contests.

+- In 16 of 48 games this year, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.